yaml/yaml-spec/rfc/ReadMe.md

 We'll be using GitHub Issues initially.

 Please keep comments brief and to the point.
-Thumbs up and down won't have an effect on the outcome of the RFC or its comments.
+Contentless opinions such as thumbs up and down or "+1" comments will not have an effect on the outcome of an RFC.

 ## YAML Specification Process